Skip to content

 The key features are:

-• Dependency Injection: Use FastDepends to inject dependencies into tasks.
+• Dependency injection: use FastDepends to inject dependencies into tasks.

-The TaskManager class is the main entry point to manage tasks.
-Start it using the application lifespan:
+The Tasks class is the main entry point to manage tasks.
+The recommended way to lifecycle it is to register it with a Grelmicro app:

 from contextlib import asynccontextmanager